pyodide/pyodide/docs/usage/type-conversions.md

 1. `nan` is converted to `nan` after a round trip but `nan != nan`
 2. proxies created using {any}`pyodide.create_proxy` will be unwrapped.

-Translating an object from Javascript to Python and then back to Javascript gives an object that is `===` to the original object.
+Translating an object from JavaScript to Python and then back to JavaScript gives an object that is `===` to the original object.
 Furthermore, if the object is proxied into Python, then translation back unwraps the proxy, and the result of the round trip conversion is the original object (in the sense that they live